Dedication. Expertise. Passion.

 The collection of artistry, expertise and passion in this group is what will make this event unlike anything you've experienced.
 A creative project of passionate artists, directors, producers, that are all curious about the impact of sound and frequency.
 Our team is elite, eclectic, creative and change makers in the world.

-Tenille’s collective works as a frequency musician have reached the global stages in unique art projects at Nuit Blanche Paris – Museum of Modern Art of Paris & The Palais de Tokyo Museum Square and Techism Exhibitions in Florida as it continues to make its way around the globe and into the top corporate boardrooms that she once stood as a very different identity.
+Tenille’s collective works have reached the global stages in unique art projects at Nuit Blanche Paris – Museum of Modern Art of Paris & The Palais de Tokyo Museum Square and Techism Exhibitions in Florida as it continues to make its way around the globe.

 DR STUART JAMES